 The great thing about push notifications is that they collect an immense amount of data on your subscribers’ preferences.
 Don’t let that data go to waste; analyze it to craft even more effective campaigns in the future.

 Use analytics tools to track open rates, interaction rates, and conversion rates from your notifications.
-This data is invaluable in understanding what works and what doesn’t.
+This data is invaluable in understanding what works and what doesn’t, especially when users receive push messages from your service.

 You can also conduct A/B testing (also called split testing) campaigns.
 With this approach, you test different versions of a notification to see which elements perform the best, whether it’s adjustments to your messaging, images, or timing.